eranunplugged/up_shop_test/README.md

 - [ ] pic_url
 - [ ] description

+if the product id is invalid return "400 bad request"

 ### Second task

 When receiving a single product you should also connect to a service with url https://8yjme.mocklab.io/api/coupon/$PID.
-This
-api receives a GET request with one parameter called productId taken from product object, and returns an 8 characters String as a coupon.
+This api receives a GET request as described above, and returns an 8 character coupon code.
 You need to add this coupon to the response sent in the first task. so the response will include

 - [ ] name